 The standard option is great for people who want to get fast results and are fine with wearing their aligners pretty much all day.
 They are almost invisible, after all.
 But for those who would rather not wear aligners during the day, and are ok with the treatment taking longer overall, the night time option could be better.

 Are you interested to see what your teeth could look like after orthodontic treatment?
 Invisalign have a smart SmileView tool which gives you a preview of your new smile.
-All you need to do is upload a selfie.
-You can try it out here for free – even if you're not really considering Invisalign treatment.
+It's free for anyone to use, all you need to do is upload a selfie.
+Try it out here for free!

 Smile Direct Club locations